greenelab/connectivity-search-manuscript/manuscript.md

 We [import](https://github.com/greenelab/connectivity-search-backend/blob/af12f8cf2ad47d9a25ce8d1b7889390654eb3bb9/dj_hetmech_app/management/commands/populate_database.py "dj_hetmech_app populate_database management command") the data into a PostgreSQL database.
 Populating the database for all 2,205 metapaths up to length 3 was a prolonged operation, [taking](https://github.com/greenelab/connectivity-search-backend/pull/41#issuecomment-488054789) over 3 days.
 The majority of the time is spent populating the `DegreeGroupedPermutation` (37,905,389 rows) and `PathCount` (174,986,768 rows) tables.
+To avoid redundancy, the database only stores a single orientation of a metapath.
+For example, if rows are stored for the _GpPWpGaD_ metapath, they would not also be stored for the _DaGpPWpG_ metapath.
+The backend is responsible for checking both orientations of a metapath in the database and reversing metapaths on-the-fly before returning results.
 The database is located at `search-db.het.io` with public read-only access [available](https://github.com/greenelab/connectivity-search-backend#database).

 ![